bloominstituteoftechnology/CS-Build-Week-1/README.md

 * Breaks down above steps into appropriate sub-tasks implemented with helper functions to improve readability
 * Uses double buffering to update grid with next generation.
+* Does something well-documented with the edge of the grid. (e.g. wrap around to the far side--most fun!--or assumes all edge cells are permanently dead.)

 ### Custom Features